Ligeia (American band)

 Ligeia was an American metalcore band from Massachusetts, formed in 2003.
+The group is named after a short story by Edgar Allan Poe.

 History

 Originally formed in the winter of 2003 by Keith Holuk and Ryan Ober, Ligeia solidified their lineup with the additions of Brandon Whipple and Patrick Murphy in 2007.
 Their debut album, Your Ghost Is a Gift, was recorded in December 2004 by Ken Susi of Unearth and released in late March 2006 on Ferret Music.
 Ligeia released their second album, Bad News, in August 2008 on Ferret Records.

 Ligeia has maintained a DIY work ethic since their inception and have played over 600 shows in the last two years, including a highly successful run on the "Two Dollar Brawler" tour in 2007.

 Ligeia has toured across the U.S. and Canada extensively, as well as in the UK, Europe and South America.
 They have toured with such bands as The Acacia Strain, Misery Signals, Haste The Day, Remembering Never, and August Burns Red.

-"Bad News is the story of our lives for the last couple of years," said frontman Keith Holuk.
-"Touring nonstop...problems we've faced and overcome, members coming and going.
-This album is how we feel, it's who we are.
-We're having fun and we hope the kids like it.
-And this time around, it's not just about the breakdowns."